froboy/yusaopeny_docs/content/en/docs/Wiki/Secure-devops-for-composer-2-release.md

-Composer is going to be upgraded to 2.x on October 30, 2020, which could cause issues of instability, when your older composer 1.x accidentally auto-updated to 2.x version which could have incompatibility issues.
+Composer will be upgraded to 2.x on October 30, 2020,.
+This could cause issues of instability when your older composer 1.x accidentally auto-updates to the 2.x version due to incompatibility issues.

-Below Open Y team prepared an avoidance plan for the community to be prepared while Open Y will be verifying Composer 2.x causes no issues or regressions.
+The Open Y team prepared an avoidance plan for the community to take action steps before the release while Open Y will be verifying Composer 2.x causes no issues or regressions.

-### Case before October 30, 2020 when you are on composer 1.x
+### Case before October 30, 2020, when you are on composer 1.x

-Composer 2 is coming and older versions of composer 1.x showing now a message
+Composer 2 is coming and older versions of composer 1.x showing the message below.

 ```
 Composer 2.0 is about to be released and the older 1.x releases will self-update directly to it once it is released.
 To avoid surprises update now to the latest 1.x version